 Frequently Asked Questions

 Below are some of the most frequently asked questions regarding sexual assault on campus.
-If you have further questions you are encouraged to contact Sarah Dodd (firstname.lastname@example.org), the Assistant Director of Sexual Assault Prevention Programs, directly.
+If you have further questions you are encouraged to contact Kelsey Keimig (firstname.lastname@example.org), the Assistant Director of Sexual Assault Prevention and Advocacy, directly.

 I am scared to report a sexual assault because I was drinking and am under 21.
 Can I get in to trouble for under-age drinking if I report?

 NDSU is committed to responding to cases of sexual assault with sensitivity and care.
 It is the general practice of the office not to put students who have been victims of violence through additional conduct processes regarding underage drinking.
 However, if warranted and appropriate, staff from Student Life or Residence Life may want to meet with the student to discuss their alcohol use.
-If you have been assaulted and are scared to report, please feel free to contact Sarah Dodd, Assistant Director of Sexual Assault Prevention Programs – she can provide you with resources, and further discuss reporting options for your specific situation.
+If you have been assaulted and are scared to report, please feel free to contact Kelsey Keimig, Assistant Director of Sexual Assault Prevention and Advocacy– she can provide you with resources, and further discuss reporting options for your specific situation.

-Is it possible to report a sexual assault annonymously?
+Is it possible to report a sexual assault anonymously?

 Yes.
-You can file an annonymous report of sexual assault to NDSU by filling out an Annonymous Report Form.
-This reporting system can also be used by third-party individuals who have witnessed a sexual assault or have information that an assault occured.
+You can file an anonymous report of sexual assault to NDSU by filling out an Anonymous Report Form.
+This reporting system can also be used by third-party individuals who have witnessed a sexual assault or have information that an assault occurred.

 If I have been sexually assaulted by someone who lives in my residence hall, can the university help me find different housing?